Skip to main content

 • “Everything in the game can be unlocked by simply playing it, and there are virtually no microtransactions: anything you can purchase is cosmetic and you have no obligation.”

-• “The gameplay was there but the monetization and just pure greed on display that bleed the community of players faster than you can say 'did EA publish this?' made me drop it.”
+• “The gameplay was there, but the monetization and pure greed on display that bled the community of players faster than you can say 'Did EA publish this?' made me drop it.”

 • stability

-The stability of the game has received mixed reviews, with many players reporting frequent bugs, glitches, and crashes, particularly during matchmaking and gameplay.
-While some users note that the game runs well on their systems and is enjoyable despite its issues, others express frustration over persistent freezing and unresponsive menus.
-Overall, the game is considered to be in a beta state, with significant room for improvement in stability and performance.
+The stability of the game has received mixed reviews, with many players reporting frequent bugs, glitches, and crashes that detract from the overall experience.
+While some users note that the game runs well and is mostly enjoyable, others highlight persistent issues such as freezing during matches, laggy menus, and unbalanced gameplay.
+Overall, the game is considered to be in a buggy state, particularly as it remains in beta, with ongoing concerns about performance and stability.

 • “It is complete and compared to many other games that are discontinued, it is for the most part mostly a bug-free experience.”